Family Counseling For Addiction In Knoxville, TN

 • They may use unhealthy coping mechanisms, such as overeating, compulsive purchases, or hyper-focused on a hobby.

-• Allowing the addicted person’s mood to determine their own.
+• Allowing the individual with a substance use disorder mood to determine their own.

 Enabling Addiction

-Enabling is another unhealthy coping mechanism that can result from addiction, and can stem from either fear of the addicted loved one or love.
-This is when a family member supports the addict’s substance abuse by protecting them from any negative consequences.
+Enabling is another unhealthy coping mechanism that can result from addiction, and can stem from either fear of the individual with a substance use disorder loved one, or love.
+This is when a family member supports an individual with a substance use disorder by protecting them from any negative consequences.
 Enabling behaviors include:

-• Using drugs or alcohol with the addicted person.
+• Using drugs or alcohol with the individual with a substance use disorder.

-• Hiding feelings to prevent conflict with the addicted person.
+• Hiding feelings to prevent conflict with the individual with a substance use disorder.

-• Accepting the addicted person’s justifications or excuses for their substance abuse.
+• Accepting the individual’s justifications or excuses for their substance abuse.

-• Protecting the addicted person’s image by making excuses for their absence or failure to fulfill responsibilities.
+• Protecting the individual’s image by making excuses for their absence or failure to fulfill responsibilities.

 • Going out of one’s way to make the family and home seem normal to others.

-The Benefits of Family Counseling for Addiction Near Knoxville, TN
+The Benefits of Family Therapy for Addiction in Knoxville, TN

-Years of research have shown that family counseling is a very important part of helping addicts with families find longer-lasting sobriety.
+Years of research have shown that Family therapy in Knoxville is a very important part of helping clients with families find longer-lasting sobriety.
 Both parties can feel heard so that they can effectively work towards healing their relationship.

-When the family bond is strengthened, the person with a substance use disorder is supported in a healthy way, while the needs of the rest of the family are also addressed.
+When the family bond is strengthened, the person with a substance use disorder is supported healthily, while the needs of the rest of the family are also addressed.
 Additionally, those who have children affected by their addiction can make amends and establish age-appropriate roles moving forward.
 This way a child does not feel like they are the parent and can fully enjoy their youth.

 Further benefits of family counseling include the following: